Otoru/Learn-golang-with-tests/README.md

 - [Integers](./Integers) - Simple demonstration of how to work with whole numbers.
 - [Iteration](./Iteration) - A first contact with iteration routines and their functionalities.
 - [ArraysAndSlices](./ArraysAndSlices) - Once you know the iteration, it makes sense to start working with arrays and slices.
+- [Structs](./Structs) - The structs are the closest to objects in golang.

 ## Author